FAQ - Frequently Asked Questions

 Can I pay by credit card?

 Yes, Penn State accepts Visa, MasterCard, Discover, and American Express.
-There is a 2% convenience fee for each credit card online payment.
+There is a 2.25% service fee for each credit card online payment.
 We cannot accept credit cards by mail, phone, or in person.
 All payments are done online via LionPATH.

 You can see other payment options available in our website.